nickrochlin/test-jumpstart-landing/README.md

 ## Using this Repository

 This website uses the [RMarkdown Website Generator](https://bookdown.org/yihui/rmarkdown/websites.html).
 Pages are written in RMarkdown (when code rendering is required) or Markdown (when no code rendering is required).
 Each page requires YAML frontmatter to be properly processed.

+The website is fed from the `docs/` directory.
+During development, output will be directed to the `website/` directory, so that `docs/` can hold the 'save the date' information.

-Refer to the template for the requisite YAML information.
+**Refer to the `template.Rmd` file for RMarkdown markup and the requisite YAML information.**

 You will need to have the `rmarkdown` package installed.